swizzin/docs.swizzin.ltd/docs/dev/structure.md

 If you are introducing new functions or changing exisitng ones, please make sure to **thoroughly** test the functions, and confirm with the maintainers that they function properly.

-#### `utils`
-This file contains various functionality which is difficult to separate or justify an entire file for.
-It is **not** included in `globals.sh` by default.

-Functions can be moved out of this file and split into their own if it makes sense, but that's a really loose definition and is usually discussed at PR-level.
-Obviously, if that happens, corrective action needs to be done wherever the functions were used, and the scripts that use it should vaguely be re-tested.

-#### Other functions
-Please read the documentation and code itself in the other functions.
+Please read the further [function documentation here](functions.md) and also the comments and code itself in the other functions.
 In case you have any questions about whether something is already implemented, feel free to ask!